MeiKDE/replit-todo-app/README.md

 > **Note for Replit users**: The app will automatically run on port 5000 and be accessible through the Replit webview.

 **If something doesn't work:**
-- Make sure PostgreSQL is running
+- Make sure PostgreSQL is running (check for the elephant icon in your menu bar)
 - Check that your `.env` file has the correct database URL
 - Make sure you ran the Prisma commands in step 4
-- Check for any error messages in the terminal
+- Check for any error messages in the Terminal
+- If you're having database connection issues, try restarting Postgres.app

 ## How the App is Organized